rblades/dhworkbook_master/docs/module-2/Exercises.md

 The [**Canadiana Discovery Portal**](http://search.canadiana.ca/) has tonnes of materials related to Canada's history, from a wide variety of sources.

 1\.
-Go to the [**Canadiana Discovery Portal**](http://search.canadiana.ca/), and search "ottawa" and set the date range to 1800 to 1900.
-Hit enter.
+Go to the [**Canadiana Discovery Portal**](http://search.canadiana.ca/), and search "ottawa".

+2\.
+Set the date range to 1800 to 1900 and hit enter.
 You are presented with a page of results -56 249 results!
 That's a lot of data.
 But do you notice the address bar of your browser?
 It'll say something like this:

 `http://search.canadiana.ca/search?q=ottawa&field=&df=1900&dt=1900`

 Your search query has been put into the URL.
 You're looking at the API!
 Everything after /search is a command that you are sending to the Canadiana server.

-2\.
+3\.
 Scroll through the results, and you'll see a number just before the question mark (?)

 `http://search.canadiana.ca/search/2?df=1800&dt=1900&q=ottawa&field=`